ToomasMolder/X-road-scripts/monitor/docs/system_architecture.md

-# X-Road monitoring project - System Architecture
+# X-Road v6 monitor project - System Architecture

 The system is distributed over 7 servers, organized as follows: